JasperFx/marten/docs/events/projections/index.md

 ## Aggregates

 Aggregates condense data described by a single stream.
-As of v1.0, Marten only supports aggregation via .Net classes.
+Marten only supports aggregation via .Net classes.
 Aggregates are calculated upon every request by running the event stream through them, as compared to inline projections, which are computed at event commit time and stored as documents.

 The out-of-the box convention is to expose `public Apply(<EventType>)` methods on your aggregate class to do all incremental updates to an aggregate object.